 Because we were late arriving, there were no seats left on the top deck, but that didn’t matter.
 In a way I preferred the lower deck, as there was space for me to move around with my camera and tripod, and we were slightly closer to the animals, and more on their level.
 I think it makes for better photography.

-The boat ride takes two hours up and down the Kazinga Channel, and costs $30 per person.
+The boat trip takes two hours up and down the Kazinga Channel, and costs $30 per person.
 This was our captain, Chris, who steered the vessel and gave us commentary on what we were seeing.

 And what a fantastic view we had!